 TelWare reserves the right to change or modify the terms of the AUP at any time, effective immediately when posted to the TelWare website.
-Client’s use of the TelWare platform, Products and/or Services after changes to the AUP are posted to the TelWare website shall constitute acceptance of any changed or additional terms.
+Client’s use of the TelWare platform, Products, and/or Services after changes to the AUP are posted to the TelWare website shall constitute acceptance of any changes or additional terms.

 TelWare maintains a zero-tolerance policy for any violation of this AUP and requires that its Clients implement and enforce this same zero-tolerance policy.